 Then ask what you can change to make them better.

 Find people and professionals that support your process and build you up.

 Create breathing room in your life to get to know yourself again.

-It’s a difficult step because it’s out of the cultural norm to stop and question.
-To find yourself.
+Compounding the difficulty of this step is that it’s entirely out of our cultural norm to stop and question.
+To find ourselves.

 But what I’ve seen time and time again in my patients (and in my own life) is that when we take that step into the unknown, we’re scared, but we already feel better.

-We start serving ourselves rather than cultural norms that don’t have our best interests in mind.
+We start serving ourselves rather than stuff that don’t have our best interests in mind.

 And beautiful things begin to unfold for us.